mde-docs/mde-docs.github.io/mde-docs-site/docs/tutorials/etl-flowchart-to-html.md

 ### Greedy Execution

+Greedy rules are invoked before all non-greedy rules have been executed.
+In the example below, the `NamedElement2Heading` rule is greedy and is invoked before other rules are executed.

 ```
 //This rule is used to transform a NamedElement into a Heading.
 //Flowchart class extends NamedElement, so all Flowchart elements will be transformed into Headings.